oplS17projects/RCat/README.md

 We can also compare with NetCat's scanning abilities.

->Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?

->What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

->Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

->Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.

 ### Evaluation of Results
 Since we will be building our private network using virtual machines we will have access to the ports open on the machine.
 We can compare the results of our scanner with that of NMap as well as reference the machines port listing using netstat.
+A succesfull product means we should see results of our scans matching expectations.

 We are looking to match common services with port numbers, but won't be doing any form of version detection.
 That means we could use netcat to open up port 80 on a virtual machine and our scanner would detect it as a generic web server.

 ## Architecture Diagram
 >Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.